JoacimLord/The-Luna-Framework/README.md

 Current Math Lib Functionality

-	Floor() -- Adds to the current vector with value or another vector of the same type Clamp() -- Returns the given value between those numbers.
+	Floor() -- Returns the largest integer smaller than or equal to (f) Clamp() -- Returns the given value between those numbers.
 Example: 1 & 3 return 2.
-	PI() ----- Returns the PI number with 7,9 or 11 floating number Sqrt() --- Returns the sqrt of argument value (support for int, float & double) Max() ---- Returns largest of two values
+	PI() ----- Returns the PI number with 7,9 or 11 floating number.
+	Sqrt() --- Returns the sqrt of argument value (support for int, float & double).
+Wrapper around std::sqrt().
+	Max() ---- Returns the largest of two values
-	Min() ---- Returns smallest of two values
+	Min() ---- Returns the smallest of two values

 # Mathf Testcases